Spotifyd/spotifyd/README.md

 and allows you to do manage the queue efficiently.

 ## Configuration
-Configuration is done by editing config.h and rebuilding.
-At the very least, you have to add your username and password here.
+Configuration is done by placing a config file called `.spotifyd.rc` in the `$HOME` dir of whoever runs spotifyd.
+An example is provided.

 ## There's a weird binary among the source files, why!?
 Every application using libspotifAy requires an appkey.